minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ### **Binaries installation**

-* If you're satisfied with the checksum, signature and timestamp checks, extract the Bitcoin Core binaries, install them and check version.
+* If you're satisfied with the checksum, signature and timestamp checks, extract the Bitcoin Core binaries

   ```sh
   $ tar -xvf bitcoin-$VERSION-x86_64-linux-gnu.tar.gz
   ```

+* Install the binaries on the OS

   ```sh
   $ sudo install -m 0755 -o root -g root -t /usr/local/bin bitcoin-$VERSION/bin/*
   ```

+* Check the correct installation requesting the output of the version

   ```sh
   $ bitcoind --version